jet/equinox/README.md

   - no additional roundtrips to the store needed at either the Load or Sync points in the flow
   - support, (via the [`FsCodec.IEventCodec`](https://github.com/jet/FsCodec#IEventCodec)) for the maintenance of multiple co-existing compaction schemas for a given stream (A 'compaction' event/snapshot isa Event)
   - compaction events typically do not get deleted (consistent with how EventStore works), although it is safe to do so in concept
-  - NB while this works well, and can deliver excellent performance (especially when allied with the Cache), [it's not a panacea, as noted in this excellent EventStore.org article on the topic](https://eventstore.org/docs/event-sourcing-basics/rolling-snapshots/index.html)
+  - NB while this works well, and can deliver excellent performance (especially when allied with the Cache), [it's not a panacea, as noted in this EventStore article on the topic](https://eventstore.org/docs/event-sourcing-basics/rolling-snapshots/index.html)
 - **`Equinox.CosmosStore` 'Tip with Unfolds' schema**: (In contrast to `Equinox.EventStore`'s `AccessStrategy.RollingSnapshots`,) when using `Equinox.CosmosStore`, optimized command processing is managed via the `Tip`; a document per stream with a well-known identity enabling Syncing the r/w Position via a single point-read by virtue of the fact that the document maintains:
   a) the present Position of the stream - i.e. the index at which the next events will be appended for a given stream (events and the Tip share a common logical partition key)
   b) ephemeral (`deflate+base64` compressed) [_unfolds_](DOCUMENTATION.md#Cosmos-Storage-Model)